 17 As for these four children, God gave them knowledge and skill in all learning and wisdom.
 And Daniel had understanding in all visions and dreams.

 18 Now at the end of the days that the king had said he should bring them in, the prince of the eunuchs brought them in before Nebuchadnezzar.
 19 And the king communed with them.
 And among them all there was found no one like Daniel, Hananiah, Mishael, and Azariah; therefore, they stood before the king.
-20 And in all matters of wisdom and understanding that the king inquired of them, he found them ten times superior to all the magicians and astrologers who were in all his realm.
+20 And in all matters of wisdom and understanding wherein the king questioned them, he found them ten times superior to all the magicians and astrologers who were in all his realm.
 21 And Daniel continued even to the first year of king Cyrus.

 John Gill's Chapter Summary: